-A mom, dad, big brother, and warrior sharing our perspectives of Juvenile Arthritis, a painful autoimmune illness affecting joints and internal organs.
+Parents, big brother (with enthesitis-related JA), and warrior sharing our perspectives of Juvenile Rheumatoid Arthritis, a painful autoimmune illness affecting joints & internal organs.
 JA affects 300,000 children in the US.
 Many also have other autoimmune illnesses.
 There are multiple forms of JA; some less severe than others.
 Parker has systemic onset JA with overlap syndrome, hypogammaglobulinemia, severe allergies and asthma.
-Although there isn't a cure yet; we proudly pound at JA together, HOPING for a cure!
+We proudly pound at JA together, HOPING for a cure!

 We have had an incredibly hard several weeks…Parker seems to